Moving to Estonia for an IT Job: Artem’s Relocation Story

 What was the relocation process like?

-Overall, it took two months from me applying for the permit to receiving a physical document.
+Overall, it took two months for me to apply for the permit to receive a physical document.
 I received confirmation the residence permit was issued via email in a month or so.
 In another month, I received an email stating that I could pick up my ID card from the police department.
 There was an option to get it from the police or ask for delivery to Ukraine, but I chose the first option, as Ukrainians can enter Estonia without a visa for a limited time.
 My ID card was ready for me one month before I moved to Estonia!

-The company paid for an apartment for the first month in Tallinn (I found it via Airbnb), they bought us plane tickets and paid to deliver our belongings to Tallinn.
-Also, Bolt later paid the broker fee and the first month of our permanent apartment’s rent.
-I didn’t have to have a lot of money to move to Estonia!
-After moving, everything we needed help with to speed up the process was handled by MoveMyTalent’s employee Sander.
+The company paid for a flat for the first month in Tallinn (I found it via Airbnb), bought us plane tickets and paid to deliver our belongings to Tallinn.
+Also, Bolt later paid the broker fee and the rent for the first month of our permanent flat.
+I didn't need to have a lot of money to move to Estonia!
+After moving, everything we needed help with to speed up the process was done by a person that the company assigned us to help.
 From the moment I landed in Tallinn, he helped me fill in all the documents I needed, like the contract with a family doctor, finding a new home for us, and everything else we needed for a new place.

 What did the visa process look like for your wife?